BenKite/baseball_data/README.md

 Uses the box score data to create plots to show how players batting ability changes over the course of the season.
 This now runs from the command line.

+WPA.py:
+Uses play-by-play data to examine wWPA across all batters in the season specified in the script.
+Generates tables in .png files summarizing the top and bottom 30 players in MLB.